Table of Contents

 If you skip texting, you’re basically telling customers, “Just call us and maybe we’ll get back to you.”
 In a marketplace saturated with convenience (think Amazon same-day shipping, on-demand everything), that’s a recipe for irrelevance.

-Listen: The world of business communication has already changed.
-The question is, have you changed with it?
-If you’re tired of missed calls, low email engagement, and juggling personal cell numbers, there’s a ridiculously easy fix: enable text messaging on your landline.
+The landscape of business communication has evolved, particularly with the rise of text messaging services.
+The question is, have you adapted to these changes?
+If you're facing challenges with missed calls, low email engagement, and managing personal cell numbers, the solution is simple: enable text messaging on your landline.

 What’s the Next Step?